suytingwan/multilingual-WSD/README.md

    cd ./translation
    python translate.py
    ```
    Then, use [fastalign tool](https://github.com/clab/fast_align) to get the alignment between orginal semcor and translated corpora.
-This step will result alignment file.
-We place the aligned files under same folder.
+This step will result alignment file under same folder.

    Finally, generate training corpora for multiple languages by:
    ```